GabeScott/standard-works-vault/General Conference/2005 October - Opening Remarks.md

 # Opening Remarks

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2005 General Conference*

+>*The growth of the Church from its infancy to its present stature is phenomenal, and we have only scratched the surface.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/10/opening-remarks?lang=eng)